John Smyth (minister): Early life

 John Smyth was born in Ayr in 1796, the son of an officer in the Army.
 After studying divinity at the University of Edinburgh he was employed as a tutor in the family of Thomas John Fordyce of Ayton.
 He was licensed by the Presbytery of Chirnside on 14 August 1821.
-Later he became assistant minister at Canongate, Edinburgh, and to Dr Chalmers in St John's, Glasgow.
+Later he became assistant minister at Canongate, Edinburgh, and to Thomas Chalmers in St John's, Glasgow.
 He was presented by the Magistrates and Town Council 6 December 1822 and ordained on 20 February 1823 as minister of St George's in Glasgow, living in a manse on Stirlings Road.
 He was awarded a doctorate in divinity D.D. by Glasgow University on 5 April 1830.

 After the Disruption

 In the Disruption of 1843 he left the established Church of Scotland to join the Free Church of Scotland.
 St Georges (on Bath Street) was one instance where the entire congregation moved to the Free Church, thereby not requiring a new building.

-In 1853 he succeeded the Very Rev Angus Makellar as Moderator.
-He was succeeded in turn by the Rev James Grierson in 1854.
+In 1853 he succeeded Angus Makellar as Moderator.
+He was succeeded in turn by the James Grierson in 1854.
 He was then living at 17 Elmbank Place.

 Smyth died in 1860.
 St George's was sold in 1864 and renamed St David's, with a new St George's then being built.

 Publications

 The Moderator and Ex Moderators of the Free Church of Scotland, Assembly; 1860.
-Pictured, from left to right, are (standing) Dr Smyth, Dr Clason, Dr Henderson, Dr Grierson, Dr N. Paterson and Dr Beith (behind); (seated) Dr Cunningham, Dr Buchanan and Dr Julius Wood.
+Pictured, from left to right, are (standing) Smyth, Patrick Clason, James Henderson, James Grierson, Nathaniel Paterson and Alexander Beith (behind); (seated) William Cunningham, Robert Buchanan and James Julius Wood.